guillermoaviles/online-store-fe/README.md

   }
 }
 ```
-We did not have the 'newComment' before and it worked after we added.
+We did not have the `newComment` so we were sending an empty body to our API.
+The call worked after we added the `newComment`.

 ## Resources: